 Click Columns to display additional log information (Process, Thread, Logger, and Context).

 |Display other log files||

 You can display log files not located in the default log directory (provided they have the same format), by clicking Browse File and selecting a file, or by dragging and dropping the file on the grid.

 When a log from a different directory is displayed, the default log selection fields at the top of the grid are disabled.
-Click Clear to clear the grid and enable the default log selection fields.

 To filter the information being displayed in the grid, click and define a filter condition based on values of that field.
 For details, see Filter.